-The main character of the story who came to the Capitol on the hopes of earning money to send back to his impoverished village.
+The main character of the story who came to the Capital on the hopes of earning money to send back to his impoverished village.
 After learning of the corruption of the Empire, he's recruited by Night Raid and begins to help them in killing the wicked.
-After Braht's death, he inherits his Teigu.
-He also manages to steal Esdese's heart when participating in a fighting tournament sponsored by the Empire.
+He also manages to steal Esdeath's heart when participating in a fighting tournament sponsored by the Empire.

 Combat Pragmatist: In chapter 38, he ends up fighting one of the Rakshasa demons, who he knows is stronger and more skilled than him.
 How does he beat his opponent?
-He destroys the building that both of them are in, bringing it down on top of the Rakshasa demon's head, killing him.
+He destroys the building that both of them are in, bringing it down on top of the Rakshasa demon's head.

 One of the stronger members of Night Raid—enough so that when their actual leader is out, she's appointed as the defacto leader.
 She was an assassin for the Empire before joining Night Raid.
 Little is known about her past aside from this.
 She quickly grows attached to Tatsumi.

 The first member of Night Raid Tatsumi encounters.
 Ironically, her encounter with him is what causes him to meet the nobles who were their targets at the time.
 When she witnesses Tatsumi's first on-screen kill, she notices his potential and decides to recruit him.
 Her reason for joining the Night Raid is simply for the fact that she likes to fight and what better outlet for her abilities than to rid the Empire of their evils.